Rachel-96/BOTSv3-Incident-Analysis-and-Presentation/README.md

 The time range and total event confirm that the dataset is ingested completely without truncation or corruption, satisfying forensic integrity requirements.
 Later, field extraction and data integrity were also validated by inspecting raw events and extracting fields within Splunk.
 (All the screenshot evidence is attached under evidence)

-Component

-Justification
+Justification of SOC Architecture Choices

-Ubuntu OS

-Industry-standard SOC analysis platform and high compatibility with SIEM and forensic tooling
+Ubuntu OS — Industry-standard SOC analysis platform and high compatibility with SIEM and forensic tooling

-VMware Virtualization

-Enables safe malware analysis, rapid snapshot rollback, and controlled experimentation
+VMware Virtualization — Enables safe malware analysis, rapid snapshot rollback, and controlled experimentation

-Splunk Enterprise

-Enterprise-grade SIEM used globally for SOC detection, investigation, and response
+Splunk Enterprise — Enterprise-grade SIEM used globally for SOC detection, investigation, and response

-BOTSv3 Dataset

-Realistic attack dataset containing multi-stage intrusion scenarios
+BOTSv3 Dataset — Realistic attack dataset containing multi-stage intrusion scenarios

-Local Deployment

-Eliminates external network dependencies, improves investigation reproducibility
+Local Deployment — Eliminates external network dependencies, improves investigation reproducibility

-Table 1: Justification of SOC Architecture Choices

 GIUDED QUESTIONS